Twilight Time (1944 song)

 "Twilight Time" is a popular song with lyrics by Buck Ram and music by the Three Suns (Morty Nevins, Al Nevins, and Artie Dunn).
 Ram said that he originally wrote it as a poem, without music, while in college.

 Original instrumental recordings of "Twilight Time" included those made respectively by the Three Suns (1944) and Les Brown & His Band of Renown (1945).

 Les Brown's version of "Twilight Time" was recorded in November 1944 and released in early 1945 as the B-side of "Sentimental Journey," the first recording of that song.
 While the A-side featured Doris Day's vocals, "Twilight Time" was an instrumental.

 The Platters recording

 It has been recorded by numerous groups over the years.
-However, the best-known version of the song was recorded by the Platters and became a number one hit on both the pop singles and R&B best sellers charts in 1958 in the United States.
-The song also reached number three in the United Kingdom.
+However, the best-known version of the song was recorded by the Platters and became a No.1 hit on both the pop singles and R&B best sellers charts in 1958 in the United States.
+The song also reached No.3 in the United Kingdom.
 In 1963, the Platters recorded a Spanish version of the song entitled "La Hora del Crepúsculo", sung in a rhumba-style tempo.

-The Platters version of the song was featured in the official trailer for the Disney+ show WandaVision.
+The Platters version of the song was featured in the official trailer for the Disney+ show WandaVision; it also serves as a plot point in The X-Files episode "Kill Switch".